Home

 The Ark of the Covenant

-God begins by instructing Moses to have the Israelites build the Ark of the Covenant, a wooden chest overlaid with pure gold.
-The Ark would house the stone tablets of the Ten Commandments, symbolizing God’s covenant with Israel.
-On top of the Ark was the “mercy seat,” where God’s presence would dwell between two golden cherubim.
+God begins by instructing Moses to have the Israelites build the Ark of the Covenant.
+This isn’t just any chest—it’s made of acacia wood, overlaid with pure gold, and designed to house the stone tablets of the Ten Commandments.

 img01